khaaat/Python-Final-Game/README.md

 ---
 Students create a Python coded game that can be viewed and played in the browser.\
 To create their games, students use the Python they've learned so far, plus custom, pre-built functions.\

-**Students type their Python code in the game.html or game-2.html file.**\
+**Students type their Python code in the game.html**\

-Students can add images, but **should not edit** any other file or outside the designated area in game.html or game-2.html.
+Students can add images, but **should not edit** any other file or outside the designated area in game.html.

 ## Game Engine